PeppeL-G/bagawork/docs/src/routes/(default)/documentation/paper/+page.md

 	* Increases toward the top
 	* Ends (by default) with `10` on the top side of the `Paper` component

-See the next sub-chapter for an example of this.

 ## `showCoordinates()` - Showing the coordinate system